 You'll be provided with the tools or equipment needed to do your volunteering.
 And other than getting there, it shouldn't cost you anything - some charities have funding for getting there too.
 To work with children and some adults you may need to be DBS checked to make sure you are ok to volunteer.

 Why not contact one of the following to find out more:

-- Calderdale Voluntary Action - health and care-related volunteering with people who may have a disability, are ill or need other support
+- Calderdale Voluntary Action - local health and care-related volunteering with people who may have a disability, are ill or need other support

 Need extra support to volunteer?